 As environmental, social and governance (ESG) sustainability evolves from a nice-to-have to a critical component of your business, remember that what gets measured gets done.
 An ESG scorecard can embed sustainability metrics throughout your organisation, translating strategic objectives into individual responsibilities.

 This is critical because sustainability is everyone’s business in the business — but few organisations cascade this responsibility beyond executive leadership.
 We believe that only when companies are sustainable at the core will they be equipped to achieve the goals stakeholders expect.
 This means embedding ESG into the scorecard and engaging people at every level.

-Increasingly, sustainability is driving customer purchases, employees are seeking organizations with strong ESG goals, regulators are requiring greater public transparency, and investors and proxy advisors are pushing companies to do more.
+Increasingly, sustainability is driving customer purchases, employees are seeking organisations with strong ESG goals, regulators are requiring greater public transparency, and investors and proxy advisers are pushing companies to do more.

 Going above and beyond on sustainability pleases stakeholders, and it’s the right thing to do for our planet and people.
 What’s more, it can increase sales, lower costs, and improve employee attraction and retention — a critical advantage during talent shortages.

 of executives are focused on ESG in their organisations.

 worry that embedding these goals into transformation plans will impact commitments to sustainability objectives.